 |Multi-day trekking backpack||60/80 litres||2 kg / 2.5 kg|

-In this paragraph we have analysed all the elements that are not part of the main structure of the backpack, but that can direct one’s choice towards the model that is closest to everyone’s needs.
+In this paragraph, we have analyzed all the elements that are not part of the main structure of the backpack, but that can direct one’s choice towards the model closest to everyone’s needs.

 Some backpacks are already water repellent in their own right and therefore do not need the waterproof cover in light rain.
 Furthermore, if the water-repellent cover is not integrated, it is possible to purchase it separately.

-Another important factor to consider when choosing the trekking backpack is the number of external pockets that the model in question has.
-This aspect must also be evaluated according to your needs, in fact in some cases several small pockets can be useful for storing objects such as sunglasses, gloves or snacks, in other situations these pockets are not so useful, and you prefer opt for a larger capacity than the main compartment.
+Another important factor to consider when choosing the trekking backpack is the number of external pockets the model in question has.
+This aspect must also be evaluated according to your needs.
+In fact, in some cases, several small pockets can help store objects such as sunglasses, gloves, or snacks.
+In other situations, these pockets are not so functional, and you can opt for a larger capacity than the main compartment.

-Very often it happens that the thing we need is right at the bottom of the backpack.
+Very often, the thing we need is right at the bottom of the backpack.
 In these cases, there are two options: empty your backpack or give up looking.
-For this reason, on many backpacks a zip is sewn at the bottom of the backpack so that you can access the objects positioned on the bottom quickly and easily.
+For this reason, on many backpacks, a zip is sewn at the bottom of the backpack so that you can access the objects positioned on the bottom quickly and easily.
 This option is very popular on larger backpacks.
-Another option that allows to obtain similar results is the presence of an opening on the long side of the backpack.
+Another option that allows obtaining similar results is the presence of an opening on the long side of the backpack.

 External access for hydration

-During longer hikes where you are subjected to intense effort, staying hydrated is an important aspect, however having to stop to take your bottle is not exactly the most comfortable option, and in some situations, it is not really possible.
+During longer hikes where you are subjected to intense effort, staying hydrated is an important aspect; however, stopping to take your bottle is not the most comfortable option, and in some situations, it is not possible.

-For this reason, many backpacks have a pocket in which a special bag can be inserted to be filled with water or other liquids, which can be drunk through a sort of soft rubber straw that comes out of the pocket through a hole and reaches the front of the backpack.
+For this reason, many backpacks have a pocket in which a special bag can be inserted to be filled with water or other liquids.
+It can be drunk through a sort of soft rubber straw that comes out of the pocket through a hole and reaches the front of the backpack.

 Compartment for sleeping bag

-For all people who use the backpack for excursions that last more than a day and for those who even travel with backpack on their backs, the sleeping bag is a fundamental accessory that allows you to sleep warm and dry even when camping or you sleep outdoors.
+For all people who use the backpack for excursions that last more than a day and those who even travel with a backpack on their backs, the sleeping bag is an essential accessory that allows you to sleep warm and dry even when camping or you sleep outdoors.

-Modern sleeping bags can be very compact, however if you have to carry them in the main compartment of the backpack you risk taking up too much space.
+Modern sleeping bags can be very compact.
+However, if you have to carry them in the backpack’s main compartment, you risk taking up too much space.
 For this reason, many backpacks are equipped with a pair of adjustable straps or even a compartment to carry the sleeping bag with you without taking up space for other objects or accessories.

-Another important aspect regarding trekking backpacks is the material they are made of, which must have a good weight/resistance ratio and is the main element that makes them resistant and allows them to last over time.
+Another important aspect regarding trekking backpacks is their material, which must have a good weight/resistance ratio and is the main element that makes them resistant and allows them to last over time.

-Most hiking backpacks are made of polyester, a very strong and lightweight material that we have already talked about in our gym bag buying guide.
-Some trekking backpacks, on the other hand, are made of nylon, which is resistant and light like polyester and is also softer to the touch.
-However, nylon is less breathable compared to polyester and this can favour the formation of bad smells inside the backpack, especially if there are dirty or damp clothes.
+Most hiking backpacks are made of polyester, a very strong and lightweight material.
+On the other hand, some trekking backpacks are made of nylon, which is resistant and light like polyester and softer to the touch.
+However, nylon is less breathable than polyester, which can favor the formation of bad smells inside the backpack, especially if there are dirty or damp clothes.

-Furthermore, whatever it is, the material of which the backpack is made can be treated to become water repellent and therefore resist rain.
-Note however that this does not mean that the backpack is completely waterproof, but that it can withstand light rain without the need for additional covers.
+Furthermore, whatever it is, the material the backpack is made of can be treated to become water repellent and therefore resist rain.
+Note, however, that this does not mean that the backpack is completely waterproof but that it can withstand light rain without needing additional covers.